On the asymptotic magnitude of subsets of Euclidean space: The magnitude of finite and positive definite metric spaces

 \subsection{Category theoretic motivation}

 This part can be skipped if desired, but it describes where the seemingly \textit{ad hoc} definition of magnitude comes from.
+Those desirous of some category theoretic background can refer to the books of Borceux and Mac Lane \cite{Borceux:Handbook1,Borceux:Handbook2,MacLane:Categories}.

-Firstly then, recall that a metric space consists of a set $X$ together with a distance $d(x,x')\in [0,\infty)$ defined for each pair of elements $x,x'\in X$.
+Recall that a metric space consists of a set $X$ together with a distance $d(x,x')\in [0,\infty)$ defined for each pair of elements $x,x'\in X$.
 These are required to satisfy the triangle inequality and the zero-self-distance axiom,

 (where the latter is usually written $0=d(x,x)$ but our reasons for writing it as we have will become clear below), together with the symmetry and separation axioms,

 Lawvere observed~\cite{Lawvere:MetricSpaces} that the first two of these conditions are analogous to composition of morphisms and the inclusion of the identity in a category: